Understanding The MTHFR Gene: How An MTHFR Mutation Could Affect Your Mental Health

 How can MTHFR gene mutations affect mental health?

 Science is evolving, and researchers haven't identified a clear and consistent link between MTHRF gene mutations and mental health.
-However, current research indicates these mutations may increase the risk of schizophrenia, major depression, autism, bipolar disorder, and other mental health diagnoses.
+However, current research indicates these mutations may increase the risk of schizophrenia, major depression, autism, bipolar disorder, heart disease, and other mental health diagnoses.

 There are still significant questions about the mechanisms of MTHFR and its role in mental health.
 Some researchers believe that a deficiency or defect in MTHFR enzymes causes the body to improperly synthesize methionine, an amino acid that makes proteins and other compounds in the body.
 A deficiency in methionine may cause the body to unintentionally "read" genes that are generally not read, producing proteins that heighten the risk and severity of specific psychiatric disorders.
+Increased homocysteine levels have also been linked to these mental health conditions.

 In addition to the conditions mentioned above, MTHFR mutations have also been associated with chronic fatigue syndrome, attention-deficit hyperactivity disorder, and hypothyroidism.
+The C677T and A1298C polymorphisms are specific MTHFR variants that have been studied recently.
+High homocysteine levels and MTHFR deficiency are considered risk factors for various health issues, including an elevated blood pressure.

 How do I know if I have an MTHFR mutation?